NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/slashing-claws.md

 trait01: "graft"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "50"
 subvalue: "gp"
 invest:
 usage: "implanted"
 license: "ORC"
 identify:
 description: "Sharp claws have been grafted to your hands or feet, perhaps extending from your knuckles or the tips of your toes.
 You gain a claw unarmed attack that deals 1d4 slashing damage.
 These claws are in the brawling group and have the agile and finesse traits."
 powerTitle1:
 actionEconomy1:
 type1: